-Breakfast is served in the cafeteria daily from 8:05 to 8:20 a.m. for all interested students.
-Free and reduced pricing is available for those who qualify.
+Breakfast is served in the cafeteria from 7:30 a.m. until 7:50 a.m. daily for all interested middle school students.
+Because of the early morning departure and since many middle schoolers tend to skip breakfast, they will often arrive at school with empty stomachs.
 Studies have conclusively demonstrated that food is necessary for the brain to function and the body to stay alert.
 Breakfast is the most critical meal of the day since it breaks the fast of the entire night.
 Parents/Guardians are encouraged to do whatever they can to ensure that their children eat breakfast each day.